rajpal-virk/mlh-material/docs/My Learning Hub/Mathematics/Grade 6/percent/percent.md

 ---

+# **Percent**

+ - Percent is a number expressed as a fraction of 100.
+    - Percent means "per 100" or "out of 100"
+ - Percent symbol is **%**.
+ - It is used to express the relationship of a number to the whole (100%).
+ - Example
+    - In a test of 100 marks, you have obtained 80 marks i.e. 80 marks out of 100 marks.
+This means that in percent, you have obtained 80% marks.

+---

 # **Converting to and from Percents**

-- Percents can be converted into Fractions and Decimals.
+- Percents can be converted to Fractions and Decimals, and vice-versa.
-- Fractions and Decimals can be converted into Percents .

 ---

 ## **Converting Percents into Fractions**

-- To convert a number with percent to fraction, simply replace % with divided by 100.
+- To convert a percent value to fraction, simply replace % with "divided by 100".
 - Example
     $$ 20\% = 20 \div 100 = \frac{20}{100}  $$

     - Simplify your fraction further if possible.
     $$ \frac{20}{100} = \frac{1}{5} $$

     In above case, we simplified the fraction.